 ERP and Procurement

 Without procurement, all manufacturers’ operations come to a halt.
 No raw materials to use in manufacturing, no finished goods to sell.
 Despite this strong dependence, procurement is not often seen as a core function to be incorporated into ERP systems.
-However, including procurement in your ERP system can add to your organisation’s profitability through sourcing diversification which can lead to improved input costs and resultant increased cash flow through removing costs associated with holding large amounts of stock.
+However, including procurement in your ERP software can add to your organisation’s profitability through sourcing diversification which can lead to improved input costs and resultant increased cash flow through removing costs associated with holding large amounts of stock.

 With increased globalisation, procurement has greater options and is in a better position to establish supplier agreements more in line with the organisation’s goals.